2019 Grant Application Information

 Examples of reimbursable equipment, devices, and housing are given in the grant application.

 How Much Grant Funding is Available?

-The AWPP includes $30,000 for the cost share reimbursement grant program - $35,000 for proactive livestock and crop protection, $5,000 to mitigate human/beaver conflicts which arise after the grant application deadline, and $5,000 for education and outreach.
+The AWPP includes $40,000 for the cost share reimbursement grant program - $35,000 for proactive livestock and crop protection, $5,000 to mitigate human/beaver conflicts which arise after the grant application deadline, and $5,000 for education and outreach.
 Each applicant may request up to $5,000 in reimbursement grant funds.
 If program participation is high, partial awards may be necessary based on fund availability.
 If grant funds remain after the December 31, 2019 deterrents installation deadline, a second round of grants may be awarded in 2020.

 Download Grant Program Documents: